 View the diversity of challenges and opportunities across America's counties.

-Create maps showing food access indicators by census tract using different measures and indicators of supermarket accessibility.
+Users can create maps showing food access indicators by census tract using different measures and indicators of supermarket accessibility, such as income, distance, and vehicle availability.

 View factors that interact to influence food choice and diet quality across U.S. States and counties.